 We cannot process your financial aid application until you are officially admitted to the University.

-If you have a PIN from a previous year, but have have forgotten it, the PIN site will help you retrieve it.
-You will use this PIN every year you apply for financial aid and to complete Master Promissory Notes for federal student loans.
+You will use this ID every year you apply for financial aid and to complete Master Promissory Notes for federal student loans.

 If you use estimates when completing your FAFSA, please go back and correct your FAFSA using data retrieval once you have filed your taxes.